abajwa-hw/solr-stack/README.md

-#### An Ambari Stack for Solr
+#### An Ambari Service for Solr
-Ambari stack for easily installing and managing Solr on HDP cluster
+Ambari service for easily installing and managing Solr/HdpSearch on both existing HDP clusters or fresh installs via blueprints

+Limitations:
+- This is not an officially supported service and *is not meant to be deployed in production systems*.
+It is only meant for testing demo/purposes
+- It does not support Ambari/HDP upgrade process and will cause upgrade problems if not removed prior to upgrade
+- Not tested on secured clusters

+Steps:

-- Download HDP 2.2 sandbox VM image (Sandbox_HDP_2.2_VMware.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
+- Download HDP 2.4 sandbox VM image (Hortonworks_sanbox_with_hdp_2_4_vmware.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
-- Import Sandbox_HDP_2.2_VMware.ova into VMWare and set the VM memory size to 8GB
+- Import Hortonworks_sanbox_with_hdp_2_4_vmware.ova into VMWare and set the VM memory size to 8GB
 - Now start the VM
 - After it boots up, find the IP address of the VM and add an entry into your machines hosts file e.g.
 ```